kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

    Then follow the instruction for your kind version using  `kind create cluster --config kind-cluster-with-extramounts.yaml` to create the management cluster using the above file.

+   Note for Docker Desktop users: you may also need to [add `/var/run/docker.sock` to File sharing](https://docs.docker.com/desktop/settings/mac/#file-sharing) in Docker Desktop.

    {{#/tab }}
    {{#tab KubeVirt}}